Esri/arcgis-maps-sdk-java-samples/local_server/local-server-map-image-layer/README.md

-# Local Server map image layer
+# Local server map image layer

 Start the Local Server and Local Map Service, create an ArcGIS Map Image Layer from the Local Map Service, and add it to a map.